 Imagine a pristine and tranquil setting with calm, quiet waters surrounded by mountain peaks.
 Lake Bohinj is an inspiration for nature lovers.
-It is the largest lake in Slovenia and the second most well-known lake after lake Bled.
-You can choose to drive, bike or walk the lake and surrounding villages: the views are spectacular from every angle!
+It is the largest lake in Slovenia and the second most famous lake after lake Bled.
+You can choose to drive, bike or walk the lake and the surrounding villages: the views are spectacular from every angle!
 Yes, one day on Bohinj is truly a treat for your mind and soul.

 What’s the best time to visit Bohinj?

 Lake Bohinj is a year-round destination.
 It has winter activities such as hotel restaurants and ski slopes and a variety of hiking trails or swimming places for summer.
 During the winter months, temperatures can go below zero with snow covering the landscape.

 Summers are temperate and warm with the average hovering around 24 degrees Celsius.

 Although its water comes from the snow in the Julian Alps melting, the temperature stays at a reliable 26 degrees Celsius, which makes it a great swimming destination in the mountains, especially for kids.
 Usually overshadowed by its sister lake, Bled, Bohinj is less touristy and boasts incredible scenery.
 On a lighter note, the word Bohinj means “godly” which if you ask me totally fits!

 If you happen to be there between the end of May and beginning of July, you can attend the international flower festival.